John Bingle: Arriving in Australia

 Bingle arrived in Australia at the age of 25 as a second officer on the convict ship Minerva on 16 December 1821.
 Soon after, he went to Lake Macquarie with Rev. George Augustus Middleton.

 Surveying Port Macquarie

-On January 1822 received instruction from Governor Brisbane to proceed on the ship Sally to Port Macquarie then to sail to search for a large river that was believed to exist between Port Macquarie and Sandy Cape.
+In January 1822 received instruction from Governor Brisbane to proceed on the ship Sally to Port Macquarie then to sail to search for a large river that was believed to exist between Port Macquarie and Sandy Cape.
 He was commissioned by Governor to go as far as Moreton Bay.
 He failed to discover fresh water but received permission to build a vessel for trade with Newcastle.

 Puen Buen

 He acquired 1800 acres of land which he named Puen Buen in 1820s.
-He became a squatter on property which is located at Dartbrook, Scone.
+He became a squatter on property which is located at Dartbrook.
 Drought caused him to sell his land and start businesses in Newcastle.
 Later he sold his land to John Robertson.